cqfd/monastic.io/_posts/2011-04-20-some-fun-with-recursion.markdown

 </code>

-Having specified the anchor, the rest of the partition consists of any partition of the rest of the elements in S--which is where recursion comes in!
+Having specified the anchor, the rest of the partition consists of any partition of the rest of the elements in S---which is where recursion comes in!
 For every choice of anchor, we need to recursively generate all of the partitions of the remaining elements in S, cons the anchor onto the front of all of them, and then join everything together into a big list.